-parameters of the boosted forward with an American trigger notional amount EUR 100 000 currency pair EUR/HUF tenor 1 year expiry date (date of exchange rate monitoring) 2 business days before end of tenor exchange rate monitoring EUR/HUF spot rate at 12:00 p.m.
-(CET) on the expiry date settlement date end of tenor spot rate prevailing at pricing 290 EUR/HUF forward rate prevailing at pricing 302 EUR/HUF ATMF volatility 15% boosted forward rate 290 EUR/HUF trigger level (knock-out) 320 EUR/HUF knock-out level monitoring continuously, the EUR/HUF spot rate from the trade date until 12:00 p.m.
-(CET) on the expiry date transaction cost on the trade date zero possible scenarios on expiry depending on the spot market rates a nt 12:00 p.m. on the expiry date A) the exchange rate never reaches the 320 EUR/HUF level during the tenor A/1) exchange rate above 290 EUR/HUF your company has a right to buy EUR 100 000 at a rate of 290 EUR/HUF A/2) exchange rate below 290 EUR/HUF your company has an obligation to buy EUR 100 000 at a rate of 290 EUR/HUF B) the exchange rate reaches the 320 EUR/HUF level during the tenor the hedge ceases to exist, in other words, it is as if no transaction was made at all best-case scenario (treasury transaction on a standalone basis) During the tenor the spot exchange rate never reaches 320 EUR/HUF and on expiry the EUR/HUF spot rate is above 290 but below 320.
-In this case your company buys EUR 100 000 at a rate of 290 EUR/HUF. worst-case scenario (treasury transaction on a standalone basis) During the tenor the spot exchange rate never reaches the 320 EUR/HUF level and on the expiry date the EUR/HUF rate is below 290.
-In this case, your company buys EUR 100 000 at a rate of 290 EUR/HUF.
+parameters of the boosted forward notional amount EUR 100 000 currency pair EUR/HUF tenor 1 year expiry date (date of exchange rate monitoring) 2 business days before end of tenor exchange rate monitoring EUR/HUF spot rate at 12:00 p.m.
+(CET) on the expiry date settlement date end of tenor spot rate prevailing at pricing 290 EUR/HUF forward rate prevailing at pricing 302 EUR/HUF ATMF volatility 15% boosted forward rate 320 EUR/HUF trigger level (knock-out) 274 EUR/HUF knock-out level monitoring continuously, the EUR/HUF spot rate from the trade date until 12:00 p.m.
+(CET) on the expiry date transaction cost on the trade date zero possible scenarios on expiry depending on the spot market rates at 12:00 p.m. on the expiry date A) the exchange rate never reaches the 274 EUR/HUF level during the tenor A/1) exchange rate is below 320 EUR/HUF your company has a right to sell EUR 100 000 at a rate of 320 EUR/HUF A/2) exchange rate is above 320 EUR/HUF your company has an obligation to sell EUR 100 000 at a rate of 320 EUR/HUF B) the exchange rate reaches the 274 EUR/HUF level during the tenor the hedge ceases to exist, in other words, it is as if no transaction were made at all best-case scenario (treasury transaction on a standalone basis) During the tenor, the exchange rate never reaches 274EUR/HUF, and on the expiry date the EUR/HUF spot rate is below 320 but above 274 In this case your company sells EUR 100 000 at a rate of 320 EUR/HUF. worst-case scenario (treasury transaction on a standalone basis) During the tenor, the exchange rate never reaches the 274 EUR/HUF level, and on expiry the EUR/HUF rate is above 320.
+In this case, your company sells EUR 100 000 at a rate of 320 EUR/HUF.
 The resulting foreign exchange loss can be unlimited.

-the market value of the position two weeks after the trade date from the customer's point of view market value: the cost of closing the position calculated at a given point of time and under the prevailing market terms and conditions (the deal can be closed with profit if the market value is positive) (assumption: except for the spot market rate, all other factors are unchanged)
+the market value of the position two weeks after the trade date from the customer's point of view market value: the cost of closing the position calculated at a given point of time and under the prevailing market terms and conditions(the deal can be closed with profit if the market value is positive)

+(assumption: except for the spot market rate, all other factors are unchanged)